Dan M. Rooney: Ambassador to Ireland

 On March 17, 2009, President Obama announced he had nominated Rooney to become the next U.S. ambassador to Ireland, citing the owner's longstanding support for Irish-American charitable causes.
 In 2008, Rooney gave $30,000 to a Democratic Party committee that aided Obama's campaign, according to CQ MoneyLine, a non-partisan group that tracks political contributions.
 According to David Lewis, a Vanderbilt University political scientist and the author of The Politics of Presidential Appointments, "giving coveted ambassadorships to political supporters is a relatively low-risk way for presidents to repay campaign debts."

 Secretary of State Hillary Clinton swore him in as the new ambassador to Ireland on July 1, 2009.
 Rooney presented his credentials to Irish President Mary McAleese on July 3, before making his first official speaking engagement at a lunch hosted by the American Chamber of Commerce Ireland.
+In a leaked diplomatic cable to Clinton in 2009 Rooney described Irish politics as having an "often unaccountable political class" which allows itself "perks".

 In an April 2011 interview with The Irish Times, Rooney mentioned that he would consider resigning his ambassadorship in order to campaign for Obama's re-election.
 In a prepared statement released after that interview was published.
 Rooney stated, "I was asked what I could do to help [Obama] in the next election and I responded that the best thing I could do would be to help him campaign.
 Were I to do so, it would require my resignation as ambassador to Ireland.
 However, I am very pleased with my accomplishments to date and I intend to continue to carry out my duties."
 On December 14, 2012, he resigned as ambassador to Ireland and returned to Pittsburgh.
 He would eventually be replaced in June 2014 by Kevin O'Malley.